Dis-count/Distancing/Methods/Describe1.md

 <!-- The constraint (7) Time window constraints for every group. -->

-The constraint (7) Add two node indicate the start node and end node.
+The constraint (7) Add two node which indicate the start node and end node.